Decay and recurrence of non-Gaussian correlations in a quantum many-body system: Acknowledgments

 \section{Acknowledgments}

 We thank Igor Mazets, Sebastian Erne, Thomas Gasenzer, J{\"u}rgen Berges and Tim Langen for helpful discussions.
-This work is supported by the ERC Advanced Grant ``QuantumRelax'', the DFG Collaborative Research Centre ``SFB 1225 (ISOQUANT)'', and the JTF project ``The Nature of Quantum Networks'' (ID 60478).
-J.E.\ acknowledges funding from the DFG (FOR 2724, EI 519/9-1, EI 519/7-1, CRC 183), the FQXi, and the European Union's Horizon 2020 research and innovation programme under grant agreement No 817482 (PASQuanS).
+This work is supported by the DFG/FWF Collaborative Research Centre ``SFB 1225 (ISOQUANT)'', and the ESQ Discovery Grant ``Emergence of physical laws: From mathematical foundations to applications in many body physics'' of the Austrian Academy of Sciences (ÖAW).
 F.C., F.M., B.R., J.Sa., and T.S.\ acknowledge support by the Austrian Science Fund (FWF) in the framework of the Doctoral School Complex Quantum Systems (CoQuS).
 S.S.\ acknowledges support by the Slovenian Research Agency (ARRS) under grant QTE (N1-0109) and by the ERC Advanced Grant OMNES (694544).
+S.J.\ acknowledges supported by an Erwin Schr{\"o}dinger Quantum Science \& Technology (ESQ) Fellowship funded through the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.\ 801110.
 J.Sa.\ acknowledges support by the Funda\c{c}{\~a}o para a Ci{\^e}ncia e a Tecnologia (PD/BD/128641/2017).
-J.E., M.G., and S.S.\ would like to thank the Erwin Schr{\"o}dinger Institute for its hospitality and support under the programme ``Quantum Simulation - from Theory to Application'' (LCW 2019).
-S.J.\ acknowledges supported by the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No.\ 801110 (``1D-AGF'') through an Erwin Schr{\"o}dinger Quantum Science \& Technology (ESQ) Fellowship.
+J.E.\ acknowledges funding from the DFG (FOR 2724, EI 519/9-1, EI 519/7-1, CRC 183), the FQXi, and the European Union's Horizon 2020 research and innovation programme under grant agreement No.\ 817482 (PASQuanS).
+J.E., M.G., J.Sch., and S.S.\ would like to thank the Erwin Schr{\"o}dinger Institute for its hospitality and support under the programme ``Quantum Simulation - from Theory to Application'' (LCW 2019).